GregoirePetit/gregoirepetit.github.io/_pages/about.md

 Publications
 ======
 Below are listed my publications, from the latest to the oldest.
 You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=oKWj7yQAAAAJ).
-Without the abstract

 {% for post in site.publications reversed %}
   {% include archive-single-short.html %}